manjunkoh/1DParticleFilter/README.md

 # 1DParticleFilter
-1 dimensional particle filter for tracking
+1 dimensional particle filter for tracking. <br/>
+Tutorial (unfinished) also available as a Jupyter Notebook.

 # Acknowledgement
-I would like to thank Dr. Mark L. Psiaki of Virginia Tech for providing the lecture notes of AOE 6984: Model Based Estimation class that helped building this repository.<br />
+I would like to thank Drs.
+Heng Xiao and Mark L. Psiaki for allowing me to take their courses as an undergrad; it led me to have a passion for this field and dothis semester project. <br/>
-I would also like to thank Matt Marti for the guidance along the way.
+I would also like to thank my good friend Matt Marti for the guidance along the way.

+To Wi,

+Feels like yesterday when we talked about this at Sharkey's about how you were very excited to see this project finish.
+I will regret forever not finishing sooner. <br/>
+To so many people you brought happiness beyond measure, colors we didn't see before, and personality warmer than a fireplace on rainy days. <br/>
+Your kind spirit will echo through all of us in eternity. <br/>
+Fly high brother.